Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Results

-The most commonly used data source was The Cancer Genome Atlas (TCGA) (14/36), a project from which over 30,000 digital pathology images from 33 malignancies are publicly available.
+The most commonly used data source was The Cancer Genome Atlas (TCGA) (18/45), a project from which over 30,000 digital pathology images from 33 malignancies are publicly available.
 The ovarian cancer subset, TCGA-OV \cite{Holback2016}, contains 1481 WSIs from 590 cases of ovarian serous carcinoma (mostly, but not exclusively, high-grade), with corresponding genomic, transcriptomic, and clinical data.
 This includes slides from eight data centres in the United States, with most slides containing frozen tissue sections (1374/1481) rather than formalin-fixed, paraffin-embedded (FFPE) sections.
-Other recurring data sources were the University of British Columbia Ovarian Cancer Research Program (OVCARE) repository \cite{Levine2020,Boschman2022,Farahani2022}, the Transcanadian study \cite{BenTaieb2015,BenTaieb2016}, and the Mayo Clinic records \cite{Jiang2021,Jiang2022}, each of which was used in multiple publications by a single research group.
-All other researchers either used a unique data source (11/36) or did not report the provenance of their data (8/36).
+Other recurring data sources were the University of British Columbia Ovarian Cancer Research Program (OVCARE) repository \cite{Levine2020,Boschman2022,Farahani2022}, the Transcanadian study \cite{BenTaieb2015,BenTaieb2016}, and clinical records at the Mayo Clinic \cite{Jiang2021,Jiang2022}, Tri-Service General Hospital \cite{Wang2022a,Wang2022b,Wang2023}, and Memorial Sloan Kettering Cancer Center \cite{Boehm2022,Ho2023}.
+All other researchers either used a unique data source (12/45) or did not report the provenance of their data (8/45).
 TCGA-OV, OVCARE, and the Transcanadian study are all multi-centre datasets.
-Aside from these, few studies reported the use of multi-centre data \cite{Paijens2021, Shin2021, Zeng2021, Boehm2022, Farahani2022}.
+Aside from these, few studies reported the use of multi-centre data \cite{Paijens2021, Shin2021, Zeng2021, Boehm2022, Farahani2022, Mayer2022}.
 Only two studies reported the use of multiple slide scanners, with every slide scanned on one of two available scanners \cite{Boschman2022, Farahani2022}.
-The countries from which data were sourced included Canada, China, Finland, France, Italy, the Netherlands, South Korea, Taiwan, the United Kingdom, and the United States of America.
+The countries from which data were sourced included Canada, China, Finland, France, Germany, Italy, Japan, the Netherlands, South Korea, Taiwan, the United Kingdom, and the United States of America.